IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     (Required for new resource) The plan type of the service

-  location (True, str, None)
-    (Required for new resource) The location where the instance available

   resource_group_id (False, str, None)
     The resource group id

-  tags (False, list, None)
-    None

-  status (False, str, None)
-    Status of resource instance

-  resource_crn (False, str, None)
-    The crn of the resource

-  crn (False, str, None)
-    CRN of resource instance

-  guid (False, str, None)
-    Guid of resource instance

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   id (False, str, None)